Feversun/dify-plugin-mem0/CONFIG.md

 ```

 **Note**: Sentence Transformer models are automatically cached locally after first download.
 The `sentence-transformers` library is included in default dependencies, so no manual installation is needed.

+### Log Level Configuration (`log_level`) - Optional

+The `log_level` field allows you to control the verbosity of memory operation logs without redeploying the plugin:

+- **INFO** (default): Standard logging level, shows important information and errors
+- **DEBUG**: Detailed logging for troubleshooting, includes request IDs and operation details
+- **WARNING**: Only shows warnings and errors
+- **ERROR**: Only shows errors

+**Important**: This setting can be changed online in the plugin credentials without requiring plugin redeployment.
+Changes take effect immediately for all subsequent operations.

 ## Quick Start: Testing Your Configuration